PeterShinners/comp/design/security.md

 ## Overview

-Comp implements capability-based security through permission tokens that flow through the execution context.
-These tokens cannot be stored, serialized, or manipulated as values - they exist only in the protected context namespace and control access to system resources.
-Any code can drop permissions for downstream calls, but dropped permissions cannot be restored until returning to the scope that held them.
+Comp implements capability-based security that actually works.
+Permission tokens flow through execution context and cannot be stored, forged, or manipulated—they exist only in the protected context and control access to system resources.
+Any code can drop permissions for downstream calls, but dropped permissions can't be restored until returning to the scope that held them.

-The security model draws from proven designs like Deno's permission system while adding Comp-specific features.
-Permissions are declarative, enabling static analysis and clear documentation of function requirements.
-Pure functions provide guaranteed isolation by executing with no permissions, making them safe for untrusted code and build-time evaluation.
-For information about how permissions integrate with function definitions, see [Functions and Blocks](function.md).
+This security model draws from proven designs like Deno's permission system while adding Comp-specific features.
+Permissions are declarative, enabling static analysis and clear documentation of what functions actually need.
+Pure functions provide guaranteed isolation by executing with no permissions—perfect for untrusted code and build-time evaluation.

+The security system embodies several core principles.
+Capability-based design means permissions are unforgeable tokens, not strings or flags that can be manipulated.
+Monotonic reduction ensures permissions only decrease, never increase, along execution paths.
+Fail-fast behavior makes permission violations immediate and clear.
+Declarative requirements enable static analysis and documentation.
+Module isolation prevents supply chain attacks through permission boundaries.

+These principles create a security model that balances safety with usability.
+Whether running trusted applications or sandboxing untrusted code, the permission system provides clear, enforceable boundaries that protect system resources while enabling necessary operations.
+For information about resource access patterns that work with the permission system, see [Resources and Transactions](resource.md).

 ## Permission Token System